theuzomavictor/INTRO-TO-GitHub/IntroductionToGithub.md

 3. Why Git?
 4. Git vs. GitHub.
 5. Clone (How to clone from GitHub).
-6. Pull request (How to do a pull request).
+6. Commits (How to do a commit).
-7. Commits (How to do a commit).
+7. Pull request (How to do a pull request).
 8. GitHub Desktop vs. GitHub CLI.
 9. Conclusion.

 ## Introduction

-GitHub is a website used to store Git repositories.
+GitHub is a website used to store Git repositories(folders).
 GitHub is a very important tool for developers, software engineers, and technical writers.
 It is extremely important to learn how Git and GitHub work.
 Git typically keeps files locally on your computer, but GitHub enables you to have a web-based folder for your files and version history.

 ## What is GitHub?